Detecting signs of Fabry and Pompe disease in UK clinical data

 Detecting Fabry and Pompe Disease and some early metrics

-Volv, working with Sanofi, and leveraging the data and expertise of Optimum Patient Care in the UK, is creating a unique collaboration that does not stop here.
+Volv, supported by Sanofi, and leveraging the data and expertise of Optimum Patient Care in the UK, is creating a unique collaboration that does not stop here.

 Background into Fabry disease and resources